ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/troubleshooting_discovery.md

 - **Trace** signifies using traceroute to RFC1918 addresses to help discover your internal network.
-This is helpful for the VM as IP Fabric might not be able to log into the default gateway (vRouter), but using traceroute it can find some other physical devices in the network to use as starting points.
+This is helpful for the VM as IP Fabric might not be able to log in to the default gateway (vRouter), but using traceroute it can find some other physical devices in the network to use as starting points.

 ### Advanced CLI